bridge19/appointment_extension/readme.md

 !ENTRY org.eclipse.core.net 1 0 2018-04-25 16:58:11.857
 !MESSAGE System property http.proxyHost has been set to proxy.hkg.sap.corp by an external source.
 This value will be overwritten using the values from the preferences

+# Eclipse proxy

+Specifies the settings profile to be used when opening connections.
+Choosing the Direct provider causes all the connections to be opened without the use of a proxy server.
+Selecting Manual causes settings defined in Eclipse to be used.
+On some platforms there is also a Native provider available, selecting this one causes settings that were discovered in the OS to be used.